wheatman/Packed-Memory-Array/README.md

 - The graphs are stored undirected, if you want to have directed graphs simply use 2 PCSRs

 ### PCSR API
-- PCSR(T num_nodes): construct an empty PCSR with the specified number of nodes
+- `PCSR(T num_nodes)`: construct an empty PCSR with the specified number of nodes
-- PCSR(T num_nodes, R &edges, bool sorted = false, Projection projection = {}): construct a PCSR with the specified number of nodes with the set of edges.
+- `PCSR(T num_nodes, R &edges, bool sorted = false, Projection projection = {})`: construct a PCSR with the specified number of nodes with the set of edges.
 This can be faster than constructing an empty one and then inserting the edges as a batch.  `edges` is an arbitrary random access range.  `sorted` is if the edges are already sorted, first by source and then by dest.  `projection` allows a conversion function to be applied to each edge to make it appear as a tuple like type.
-- contains(T src, T dest): returns if the edge is in the structure
+- `contains(T src, T dest)`: returns if the edge is in the structure
-- insert(T src, T dest): adds the edge to the strucure and returns if it was added, it is not added if it is already there
+- `insert(T src, T dest)`: adds the edge to the strucure and returns if it was added, it is not added if it is already there
-- insert(T src, T dest, value_type val): adds a weighted edge.
+- `insert(T src, T dest, value_type val)`: adds a weighted edge.
 There is a template parameter to the entire strcuture which allows specifying how to combine weights if an edge is inserted that is already there, by default the old weight is overwritten
-- remove(T src, T dest): remove the specified edge
+- `remove(T src, T dest)`: remove the specified edge
-- insert_batch(R &es, bool sorted = false, Projection projection = {}): add a batch of edges. `sorted` is if the edges are already sorted, first by source and then by dest.  `projection` allows a conversion function to be applied to each edge to make it appear as a tuple like type.
+- `insert_batch(R &es, bool sorted = false, Projection projection = {})`: add a batch of edges. `sorted` is if the edges are already sorted, first by source and then by dest.  `projection` allows a conversion function to be applied to each edge to make it appear as a tuple like type.
-- remove_batch(R &es, bool sorted = false): removes a batch of edges. `sorted` is if the edges are already sorted, first by source and then by dest.
+- `remove_batch(R &es, bool sorted = false)`: removes a batch of edges. `sorted` is if the edges are already sorted, first by source and then by dest.
-- get_memory_size(): returns the total memory usage in bytes of the structure
+- `get_memory_size()`: returns the total memory usage in bytes of the structure
-- template <int early_exit, class F> void map_neighbors(uint64_t i, F f, unused, bool run_parallel): runs the given function on all edges of the given vertex.
+- `template <int early_exit, class F> void map_neighbors(uint64_t i, F f, unused, bool run_parallel)`: runs the given function on all edges of the given vertex.
 You can specify if early exiting from the map is possible along with if it should be run in parallel.
 - write_adj_file(filename): writes the graph being stored out to the given file in adj format

 ## Compile

 This library requires some c++-20 support.
-It has been tested and works for g++ 11.4 and clang++ 14 and shold work for later ones as well.
+It has been tested and works for g++ 11.4 and clang++ 14 and should work for later ones as well.

 You will need to download the submodules with
 ```